Please use the search to filter criteria you want to export data form is opened

 The ship plan and survey report collection includes a wide range of document types, over 480 in fact!
-As the wider digitisation program continues, the Centre will be uploading more documents to the website.
+As our digitisation program continues we will upload even more to the website.

-Please note, the Centre's digitisation activities are ongoing and therefore ships/documents from the collection may not be digitised yet.
+The Centre's digitisation activities are ongoing and therefore some ships/documents from the collection may not yet be available.

-Scroll below to find out about the collection's most popular document types.
+Scroll below to find out the most popular document types.

 Periodical reports of survey carried out by Lloyd's Register surveyors containing details of the vessel at the time of survey.
 Reports can include information on a ship's build, ownership, voyages, registration, machinery, materials, repair, classification and loss.
 There are a wide variety of specific types that document the changes made to a vessel while classed by Lloyd's Register.

 The collection houses a diverse range of construction plans and technical drawings of vessels, boilers and machinery.
 These provide key information regarding the construction, arrangement, material and dimensions of ships surveyed by Lloyd's Register.